dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

 - There is a specfic syntax for referring to properties from other ontologies.
 In the example, ``beol:comment`` is defined in the ontology ``http://www.knora.org/ontology/beol``.
 In the XML, we refer to it as ``biblio:beol__comment``.
 - A text value can contain XML markup.
-In this case:
+If it does:
     - The text value element must have the attribute ``mapping_id``, specifying a mapping from XML to standoff markup (see :ref:`XML-to-standoff-mapping`).
     - It is necessary to specify the appropriate XML namespace (in this case the null namespace, ``xmlns=""``) for the XML markup in the text value.
     - The XML markup in the text value will not be validated by the schema.